Sjord/Sjord.github.io/_posts/2023-11-08-hashids-expose-salt-value.md

 ## Unexplainably popular

 In 2012, we already had AES, Blowfish, and [Bruce Schneier](https://www.schneier.com/blog/archives/2011/04/schneiers_law.html).
 "Don't roll your own crypto" was well-known advice, and back then "crypto" really did mean "cryptography".
-Against this background, a random developer creates Hashids, and it keeps gaining in popularity, even after the security claims are removed.
+Against this background, a random developer creates Hashids, and it keeps gaining in popularity, even after the security claims were removed.

 I don't understand it.
 Why would anyone want to use this base64 with extra steps, if it doesn't provide security?
 Is `NgDmz` so much better to use in a URL compared with `77305`?

+On the other hand, there is not a truly cryptographically secure alternative.
+If you want to obfuscate numbers to use in URLs, there is no canonically recommended encryption algorithm.
+Apparently developers have a desire to obfuscate identifiers, which Hashids filled.

 ## How Hashids work